Formula Holden: History

 Formula Holden was in essence a budget form of Formula 3000, the main difference being the engines.
 As detailed, Formula Holden ran the 3.8 Litre Holden V6 engines.
 Formula 3000, as its name suggests, ran 3.0 Litre V8 engines including the Cosworth DFV and later the popular Mugen-Honda which were capable of producing over 500 bhp.
 As a guide to the speed difference between the two categories, television commentator and Formula Holden race driver Neil Crompton tested a Mugen powered Dome Japanese F3000 car at the Phillip Island Circuit in early 1990.
 The Dome (driven by regular drivers Ross Cheever and Thomas Danielsson) lapped the 4.445 km (2.762 mi) circuit in approximately 1:18 while two months later for the opening round of the 1990 Australian Drivers' Championship, the fastest Formula Holden qualifier was the Ralt RT21 of Simon Kane who qualified in 1:26.97.
-The Holden V6 engines reportedly had similar torque figures to the F3000 V8's, though they had around 180 bhp less than the V8's which saw the Australian cars have much less top speed.
+The upgraded Holden V6 engines reportedly had similar torque figures to the F3000 V8's, though they had around 180 bhp less than the V8's which saw the Australian cars have much less top speed.

 From its inception in 1989 until 2004 the formula was used to determine the winner of the Australian Drivers' Championship for the CAMS Gold Star, replacing Formula 2 which had been the Gold Star category in 1987 and 1988.
 From 2005 this title was moved to the Australian Formula 3 Championship.

 The first ever Formula Holden race was held at the Mallala Motor Sport Park in South Australia.
 Mark McLaughlin driving an Elfin FA891, designed and built at the Elfin factory in nearby Adelaide, won the opening race from former dual Australian Formula 2 champion Peter Glover in an Australian designed Cheetah Mk.9 with television commentator turned race driver Neil Crompton third in his Ralt RT21.
-During the race, television broadcaster Channel 7 claimed that a Formula Holden engine would cost approximately A$9,700.
+During the race, television broadcaster Channel 7 claimed that a Formula Holden engine would cost approximately A$9,700 compared to upwards of $25,000 for an engine (usually the Ford badged Cosworth BDA) of the superseded open wheel category, Formula Mondial.